domgom/kafka-consumer-elasticsearch/README.md

 kafka-consumer-elasticsearch
 ============================

-Application acting as a kafka consumer in a ConsumerGroup and feeding a elastic search index
+Application acting as a kafka consumer in a ConsumerGroup and feeding an elastic search index.